ICNHodler/docs/ICONOMI-ICO.md

 # ICONOMI ICO

 The ICONOMI ICO started on 25 August 2016 at 08:00 UTC and ended on 29 September 2016 at 20:00 UTC.
-A total of $10,682,516.42 (USD) was raised through a combination of BTC, ETH, LSK, EUR and USD.
+A total of $10,682,516.42 (USD) was raised from 3,498 investors through a combination of BTC, ETH, LSK, EUR and USD.

 ## Funding Breakdown
 Funding Type | Unit | With Bonuses | Unit Price | Total USD Value